-We are experiencing a profound shift in the type of disease that affects the general population, and it is the main reason why I believe we need a paradigm shift from the current model of mainstream medicine to personalized lifestyle medicine.
+We are experiencing a profound change in the type of disease that affects the general population, and it is the main reason why I believe we need a paradigm shift from the current model of mainstream medicine to personalized lifestyle medicine.
 Allow me to explain why.
 The past few decades have witnessed a dramatic rise in chronic, debilitating conditions like diabetes, depression, cardiovascular disease, thyroid disorders, and autoimmune dysfunction.
 Chronic illness is the result of diverse factors that must be treated in a cohesive manner.
 Addressing individual symptoms through pharmacological agents alone does not work.
 This is why I believe the traditional healthcare model, with its pill for every ill, is failing.
 Conventional medicine needs to change.
 I am committed to transforming standard medical care into a new model of personalized lifestyle medicine, which has functional medicine at its core.
 Functional medicine views the body as an integrated system, not individual parts each with its own medical specialization.
 Indeed, personalized lifestyle medicine offers the greatest hope to improve health outcomes.

 Why Personalized Lifestyle Medicine Is the Future of Healthcare